thedmd/CMake/Help/release/dev/windows-utf-8.rst

 windows-utf-8
 -------------

-* On Windows, CMake learned to support Unicode characters.
-This allows using characters from multiple (spoken) languages in CMake code and in paths to source files.
-Because CMake interoperates with many other tools, there may still be some limitations when using certain Unicode characters.
+* On Windows, CMake learned to support international characters.
+This allows using characters from multiple (spoken) languages in CMake code such as CMakeLists.txt and .cmake  files, in paths to source files, configured files such as .h.in files and other files read and written by CMake.
+Because CMake interoperates with many other tools, there may still be some limitations when using certain international characters.

   Files written in the :manual:`cmake-language(7)`, such as ``CMakeLists.txt`` or ``*.cmake`` files, are expected to be encoded as UTF-8.
 If files are